 - What do you need most, color or black-and-white?

 3. Monthly Volume

 Your workflow may vary from day to day, even week to week.
 You may need to produce, say, 30,000 copies per month.
 But are they needed at a steady pace of 3,000 per day, or about 7,500 per week?
-Or does your business require a huge chunk of that volume, 20,000 for example, during the last week, or even the last day of each month?
-A lower speed MFP would have no problem with 3,000 copies a day, but it would take a lot longer for the same device to print 20,000 copies than a higher speed MFP.
+Or does your business require a high volume of copies during the last week or even the last day of each month?
+A low-speed MFP would have no problem with 3,000 copies a day, but it would take a lot longer for the same device to print 20,000 copies compared to a higher-speed MFP.

-A good place to start is with an assessment of your entire print environment.
-This assessment should be performed by a brand-agnostic vendor or managed print services (MPS) provider — one that has no vested interest in selling you a particular brand or line of devices.
-This assessment will objectively weigh all factors in recommending the best print solution for you.
+Print specialists will start with an assessment of your entire print environment.
+This assessment will objectively weigh all factors in recommending the best print solution for your business.

 Editor’s Note: This post was originally published on December 8, 2015, and has been updated for accuracy and current best practices.